6ickzone/0x6NyxWebShell/README.md

 # ⛩️ YamiRoot VoidGate

-> ⚠️ WARNING: This tool is intended **strictly for educational and authorized research purposes only.**
-> Misuse may be illegal and is not supported by the author.
+> ⚠️ **IMPORTANT WARNING:** This tool is built **strictly for authorized educational research and legal penetration testing.** Using it on systems you don't own is illegal and completely unsupported by the author.

 ![Status](https://img.shields.io/badge/status-Active-purple)
 ![License](https://img.shields.io/badge/license-MIT-yellow)